helix-77/terminal-portfolio-dreamscape/README.md

-# Helix Terminal Portfolio (work-in-progress)
+# Helix Portfolio Terminal

 ![Terminal Preview](public/preview.png)

-A sleek, interactive terminal-style website built with React and TypeScript, designed to showcases personal details, skills, and tools through an elegant, modern UI with a focus on usability and aesthetics.
+A sleek, interactive terminal-style website built with React and TypeScript, designed to showcase personal details, skills, and tools through an elegant, modern UI with a focus on usability and aesthetics.

 ## 🚀 Features